CPRD can improve the efficiency of clinical studies delivery through innovative data-driven approaches.

 - Point of care randomisation and enrolment

-- Central trial management via the online study platform
+- Centralised trial monitoring via the online study platform

-The DaRe2THINK study is an example of CPRD’s trial management service.
+The DaRe2THINK study is an example of CPRD’s data enabled clinical trials service.

 Patients are invited to participate in academic led studies following location via EHR searches and clinical review.
 Studies can be randomised or non-randomised and typically involve collection and analysis of primary care EHR and linked data.

 An example of current research activity is The Long COVID (TLC) study.